NA-MIC/ProjectWeek/PW38_2023_GranCanaria/Projects/SlicerCloud/HowToSetupAWSEC2Server.md

 # Step 1.
 Deploy the CloudFormation template

-The CloudFormation template will automatically perform installation tasks when you create the EC2 instance.
+The CloudFormation template will automatically perform the following tasks when you create the EC2 instance:

 *   Install the latest NVIDIA drivers
 *   Install git
 *   Install MONAILabel
 *   Install TotalSegmentator
 *   Install lungmask
-*   Download 3D Slicer stable installer
+*   Download the 3D Slicer stable installer
 *   Install Firefox
 *   Install and connect an S3 bucket

-Log into AWS console, select the region you’d like to use
+Log into the AWS console, select the region you’d like to use

 ![](https://user-images.githubusercontent.com/18140094/210726739-a1f70591-3ceb-49db-b12b-4ea0c819a7f6.png)